Introduction

 Cloud Computing

-Cloud platforms provide the infrastructure needed for DevOps environments.
+Cloud platforms provide the infrastructure needed for this modern software practice.

 Benefits of DevOps